CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_posts/2015-10-03-adding-python-to-the-path-windows.md

 If you have installed Python, the reason for this message is as Python isn't part of the PATH means that Atom can't find Python to run the script.

-To add Python to the script, the following is one option.
+To add Python to the PATH, the following is one option.
 Other methods can be found online.

 Locate the installation file used to install Python which is called `Python-2.7.*.msi` an run it.